romaintoub/dbt-fundamentals-bigquery/jaffle_shop/README.md

-Welcome to your new dbt project!
+Welcome to my new dbt project with Big Query!

+This project is completed alongside the dbt Learn courses available online.
+The practices provided in the 2 new courses (Advanced Techniques & Advanced Deployment with dbt Cloud) are added to this code.

 ### Using the starter project

 Try running the following commands:
+- dbt deps
 - dbt build